SFDC-Assets/PointInPolygon/readme.md

 ![Geography](https://img.shields.io/badge/Geography-US-blue)

 <h1 align="center">PointInPolygon Lead Trigger</h1>
 <p align="center">This package contains an apex trigger and class that determines which Salesforce Maps layer that a given address resides in.
 The name of the SF Maps layer is stored in a custom field on the lead object called inLayer__c.
-This package uses 2 methods from to do so.
+This package uses 2 methods from <a href="https://developer.salesforce.com/docs/atlas.en-us.maps_developer_guide.meta/maps_developer_guide/maps_apex_pointinpolygon.htm">this Salesforce Maps developer documentation</a> to do so.
 The SF Maps API Geocode method converts an address field into Lat/long and the PointInPolygon method determines the layer containing those coordinates. </p>

 <!-- Sections below are Optional -->